-One of the key components to prepare for your sport is proper hydration.
+One of the key components to preparing for your sport is proper hydration.
 If you want to prevent dehydration from exercise, it’s best to constantly be replenishing yourself throughout the day.
-Particularly, ensure you drink water at least two to three hours before you exercise.
+Particularly, ensure you drink water for at least two to three hours before you exercise.
 This allows the water to circulate and your body to function properly.

-If you are regularly exercising for long periods of time, especially in strenuous conditions, you will need to ensure you aren’t losing too much fluids.
+If you are exercising for long periods of time, especially in strenuous conditions, you will need to ensure you aren’t losing too many fluids.
 Often, you lose a lot of electrolytes when you exercise, so it’s best to replenish them by drinking sports drinks or coconut water alongside your water.
 Common symptoms of electrolyte imbalance include cramping, mental confusion, dizziness, or an irregular heartbeat.

 Nourish your body with smart food choices.

 While sugar creates a spike in energy, it’s best to reduce its consumption when exercising to maintain a consistent performance.

 It’s best to eat a light, nourishing snack about 30-90 minutes before you exercise.
 Healthy eating focuses on fruits, vegetables, whole grains, and nuts.